crowdpro3/bogdanvlviv.github.io/_posts/2018-02-24-how-i-met-ruby.markdown

 When I finished secondary school I had asked myself "Who do I want to be, what do I want to do, ... ?".
 In order to give the answer to these kind of questions I had to remind my childhood's dreams about future professions like a football player, a writer, a programmer, etc.
-I stopped at the last one because I always was interested in "how does computer work", and it was one of the most promising profession for that time.
+I stopped at the last one because I always was interested in "how does computer work" and it was one of the most promising profession for that time.

 I did not know anything about how this work looks like in real life so had to ask someone who knows.
 I knew only one person who works in this area - [Oleksandr Bondar](https://medium.com/@kiosan).